shrektan/ggTimeSeries/README.md

 Available as `stat_waterfall` and `ggplot_waterfall`.

-A waterfall plot emphasis the changes in the time series.
+Rather than the values itself, a waterfall plot tries to bring out the changes in the values.

     # creating some data
     set.seed(1)